The Dangers of Using Public Wifi

 Websites use HTTPS (Hypertext Transfer Protocol Secure) to support SSL (Secure Sockets Layer) and make connections more secure.
 Translation, "Websites use blah blah blah to make connections more secure".
 Seriously, just look for HTTPS in the URL or look for a padlock icon and the word "Secure" at the beginning of the address bar.

-I hope this helps the next time you find yourself half-awake at Starbucks in a hurry to transfer money and submit insurance claims all while wondering why the Starbucks network is the same name as the hotel you checked out of 15 minutes earlier.
-Call me if I can help.
+I hope these public wifi safety tips help the next time you find yourself half-awake at Starbucks in a hurry to transfer money and submit insurance claims all while wondering why the Starbucks network is the same name as the hotel you checked out of 15 minutes earlier.
+Contact us for more information.
 Until next time, remember … think twice and type once.

 About the Author